 I want to see more nurses blogging.

-I especially love reading about the amazing things nurses are doing in the face of adversary.
-For example, I recently read about how nurses in Paradise California continued to care for hospitalized patients during the most devastating fire in modern history.
-At one point, some were outside trying to fight flames.
+I especially love reading about the amazing things nurses are doing in the face of adversaries.
+For example, when I was just getting started, I read about how nurses in Paradise, California, continued to care for hospitalized patients during the most devastating fire in modern history.
+At one point, some were outside, trying to fight flames.
 Now, if that isn’t blog-worthy, then nothing is.

 I put a lot of effort into thinking of new topics that I would be interested in reading (or writing) about as a nurse.
 Don’t be surprised if you see several of these topics on my blog over the next year.

 So, without further ado, here it is: 101 interesting blog post ideas for nurses.
-(If there is anything you thing I should add, please leave a comment and I will add it to my next list!)
+(If there is anything you think I should add, please leave a comment, and I will add it to my next list!)

 Advice for getting through the first year as a nurse